jvking/bp-lda/README.md

 result_Voc5000.perf and result_Voc5000.testscore: performance file and test score file

-### Classification demo using 20 News Group data set, full vocabulary
+### Classification demo using 20 News Group data set, removing all stop words (vocabulary size 61188)
 #### Data: data_20NewsGroup/
+.label: 0~19 class labels
+.feature: each line is a document in bag-of-words representation.
+Colon is used to delimit word index and word counts.
+Tab is used to delimit different words.

 #### Command